-Under the current method of funding charter schools in Pennsylvania, nearly 90% of charter school revenue comes from tuition payments from school districts.
+Under the current method of funding charter schools in Pennsylvania, nearly 88% of charter school revenue comes from tuition payments from school districts.
 Charter schools also receive other state, local and federal funding such as the state Ready-to-Learn block grants and federal Title I funds.
 Because charter schools receive these funds directly, school districts deduct that revenue from the district's tuition rate calculation.
-On a per-student basis, charter schools only receive roughly 12% less revenue per student than school districts.
-So, yes, charter schools receive less funding per student than school districts, but the actual difference is less than half of the 25% claimed by charter schools and based on completely valid reasons.
+On a per-student basis, charter schools only receive roughly 8.5% less revenue per student than school districts.
+So, yes, charter schools receive less funding per student than school districts, but the actual difference is nearly one-third of the 25% claimed by charter schools and based on completely valid reasons.